What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://github.com/NicholasCG/GLARE_Dataset}{GLARE} \cite{Glare}, released in 2023, is designed to advance robust traffic sign detection algorithms in challenging sun glare conditions.
-The analysis reveals that the glare sources are predominantly positioned in the sky region of the images, rather than directly on the traffic signs themselves.
-Specifically, GLARE classifies sun glare conditions into four categories, including isolated sun glare, sun with bright clouds, cloud-diffused glare, and camera-induced glare \cite{Glare}.
-Although GLARE is officially classified as a traffic sign detection dataset \cite{Glare}, it actually only localizes one traffic sign in each image and classifies it into one of 41 classes.
+\paragraph{\textbf{GLARE:}} Released in 2023, \href{https://github.com/NicholasCG/GLARE_Dataset}{GLARE} \cite{Glare} focuses on traffic sign recognition under sun glare conditions, although our analysis indicates that the glare sources are predominantly located in the sky region of its images rather than directly on the traffic signs themselves.
+Specifically, GLARE classifies sun glare into four types, including isolated sun glare, sun with bright clouds, cloud-diffused glare, and camera-induced glare \cite{Glare}.
+Although \cite{Glare} presents GLARE as a traffic sign detection dataset, it actually only localizes one traffic sign per image and classifies it into one of 41 classes.
 It comprises 2157 images captured by three dashboard cameras in the Orlando area, with resolutions of 937×540 pixels (1,956 images) or 810×540 pixels (201 images).
-The annotations are stored in CSV files, which include supplementary attributes indicating whether each traffic sign is occluded and whether it appears on another road.
+The CSV files provide additional attributes that specify whether a traffic sign is occluded and whether it appears on another road.
 Fig.~\ref{fig:Glare_visualization} presents sample images and overlays bounding boxes and category labels for annotated traffic signs.
-It indicates the diverse visibility conditions of the traffic signs involved in GLARE, allowing robust algorithm development and evaluation.
+It indicates the diverse visibility conditions in GLARE, allowing robust algorithm development and evaluation.
 However, several issues have also been revealed.
-Firstly, although each image only has one annotated traffic sign \cite{Glare}, numerous images contain multiple traffic signs, without being cropped to isolate the target sign.
-The existence of unlabeled traffic signs could potentially impact model training and evaluation.
-Furthermore, in scenes containing multiple traffic signs, the selection of which sign to annotate lacks consistency between sequential frames.
+First, although only one traffic sign is annotated in each image \cite{Glare}, numerous images contain multiple traffic signs, without being cropped to isolate the target sign.
+Such unlabeled signs can introduce incomplete and potentially misleading supervision during training, and may also compromise evaluation reliability by leaving correct detections uncredited or falsely penalized.
+Furthermore, in scenes containing multiple traffic signs, the selection of which sign to annotate lacks consistency across adjacent frames.
 This is evident in Fig.~\ref{fig:Glare_visualization} (first row, last two columns), where different signs are annotated in consecutive frames of the same scene, despite all signs remaining visible.
 Moreover, as shown in the second row, despite the ego vehicle remaining stationary, the ground-truth bounding boxes for the same traffic sign are disparate across three consecutive frames.